bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ### Get variant option values

 All variant options are [multiple choice](https://support.bigcommerce.com/s/article/Product-Options-v3?language=en_US#mc).
-When you get variant options, you can also retrieve the multiple choice values that are associated with a variant (i.e. variant option values).
+With variant options, you get to retrieve the multiple choice values associated with a variant (i.e. variant option values).

 Multiple choice values are made up of various types, like swatch or radio buttons.
 Each type of multiple choice value has a specific schema that implements the `CatalogProductOptionValue` interface (meaning you can retrieve the common fields from `CatalogProductOptionValue` for any type of multiple choice value).
 For more on interfaces, see the [GraphQL Schema and Types- Interfaces](https://graphql.org/learn/schema/#interfaces) documentation.